resbaz/spartan-hpc-docs/docs/software.md

 ## R

+R version 3.2.1 and 3.4.0 are installed on Spartan, along with some common packages.
+If a package you need is missing, you can either install it locally, or contact us to install it system-wide.

 ## MATLAB

 MATLAB 2016a is installed on Spartan, along with all of the standard toolboxes.

-MATLAB can be invoked with a particular script using `matlab ...`.
-You may need to add particular working directories so MATLAB can find your scripts.
+MATLAB can be invoked with a particular script using `matlab -nodisplay -nodesktop -r "run my_script.m"`.
+You may need to add particular working directories so MATLAB can find all the scripts necessary for your job.

-## Gaussian

-## Singularity

-Singularity is a container technology, much like Docker, that allows you to run software in an isolated environment.
-Singularity containers include not only the software you want to run, but also the operating system and dependencies.
-This makes them relatively portable across different compute resources, and can be helpful in dealing with legacy or extremely complex dependencies for niche software.

-Unlike Docker, Singularity images can run without root (administrator) access, making them suitable for a shared HPC environment.

-### Creating an Image

-### Running an Image